 However, this is not replicated within NHS organisations on their internal networks.
 This means that internally, applications are not prioritised and those that are irrelevant to patient care can negatively affect apps that are essential to the provision of care.
 It is dangerously inappropriate for a music app to cause a patient record-sharing app to lag or shut down completely - but for many it is currently possible.
 The solution is clear: NHS organisations need to take what they are doing externally and apply itt to internal networks in order to deliver safe and efficient care.

 As the world becomes more and more digitised, organisations across all sectors need to look at how technology supports their work.
 It isn’t enough that you use an app, your network needs to act as if it understands exactly what that app does for you.
-Implementing Quality of Service to your network and instructing its handling of your apps ensures your internal end users and external service users get exactly what they need from your organisation at all times.
+Implementing Quality of Service to your network and instructing its handling of your apps ensures your internal end users and external service users get exactly what they need from your organisation at all times, using Healthcare software.

 For support around implementing Quality of Service techniques on your network, contact our specialists now: firstname.lastname@example.org.